Accepts Healthy Volunteers

 - - Diagnosis: Refractory or relapsed neuroblastoma with original diagnosis based on tumor histopathology or elevated urine catecholamines with typical tumor cells in the bone marrow.

-- - Age > 1 year and able to cooperate with radiation safety restrictions during therapy period.
+- - MIBG uptake: Tumors must be shown to be MIBG avid within 6 weeks prior to enrollment - Age > 1 year and able to cooperate with radiation safety restrictions during therapy period.

 - - Life Expectancy: greater than 6 weeks.